 Industrial Pollution Control: Manufacturing plants monitor emissions to ensure compliance with environmental regulations.

-Smart Homes and Offices: Indoor air quality sensors help maintain healthy environments by triggering air purifiers or ventilation systems when pollution levels rise.
+Smart Homes and Offices: Indoor air quality sensors help keep spaces healthy.
+They turn on air purifiers or ventilation systems when pollution levels go up.

 Agricultural Monitoring: Farmers use air quality sensors to track dust levels and protect crops and livestock from airborne pollutants.

-Traffic Emission Monitoring: IoT sensors installed near highways and urban centers help track vehicle emissions and provide data for sustainable traffic management.
+Traffic Emission Monitoring: IoT sensors placed near highways and city areas track vehicle emissions.
+They provide data for better traffic management.

 As IoT technology advances, we can expect even more sophisticated air quality monitoring solutions.
 Emerging trends include: